| | |

 Hofsós Pool: Route 76, Hofsós.
 Open October-May Monday-Friday 7:00-13.00 and 17:00-20:00 and Saturday-Sunday 11:00-16:00.
 In June-September open daily 7:00-21:00.
 Facebook page.

-Iceland Emigration Center
+Icelandic Emigration Center

-In the same town as the pool, you’ll find the Iceland Emigration Center (Vesturfararsetrið).
+In the same town as the pool, you’ll find the Icelandic Emigration Center (Vesturfararsetrið).
 We didn’t get there, but apparently it focuses on emigration to North America from Iceland.
 It includes exhibits about the emigrants and has a genealogical service as well.
 You should certainly go there if you have Icelandic ancestry.

-Iceland Emigration Center: Kvosin, Hofsós.
+Icelandic Emigration Center: Kvosin, Hofsós.
 Open daily June-August 11:00-18:00.
 Otherwise, by appointment only.
 Website.

 The oldest church in Iceland